AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SupportedRoleClassType/README.md

 SupportedRoleClassType Class
 ============================
-AutomationML 2.1 APIThis class is a wrapper for the CAEXElement 'SupportedRoleClass' assignable to a SystemUnitClass.
+This class is a wrapper for the CAEXElement 'SupportedRoleClass' assignable to a SystemUnitClass.
 Associated supported roles of a SystemUnitClass are used to specify some semantic meanings like features or functions for the associated object.

 Inheritance Hierarchy